Notice and take down: European Union

 The basis for notice and takedown procedures under EU law is article 14 of the Electronic Commerce Directive, adopted in 2000.
 Article 14 applies to content hosts in relation to all "illegal activity or information".
 Online hosts are not liable for the illegal activity, or information placed on its systems by a user, so long as the online host does not have "actual knowledge" of the activity or information.
 Upon obtaining such knowledge, the online host must act expeditiously to remove or to disable access to the information.
 The Directive does not set out notice and takedown procedures but it envisaged the development of such a process because online hosts who fail to act expeditiously upon notification lose limited liability protection.
 The Directive suggests that voluntary agreements between trade bodies and consumer associations could specify notice and takedown processes, and that such initiatives should be encouraged by member states.

 In most EU countries at the national level, there are no explicit rules regarding notice of infringement, take-down process or counter notice and put back (statutory rules exist in smaller countries like Hungary and Finland).
 Where explicit rules do not exist (e.g. Germany), some aspects of notice requirements can be derived from common principles of law.
 By nature, this lack of explicit rules results in a lack of clarity and legal certainty when compared to legal regimes with statutory rules (e.g. United States).

 In October 2013, the European Court of Human Rights ruled in the Delfi AS v.
 Estonia case that the Estonian news website Delfi was liable for defamatory comments by users in an article.
 The court stated that the company "should have expected offensive posts, and exercised an extra degree of caution so as to avoid being held liable for damage to an individual’s reputation" and its notice and take down comments moderation system was "insufficient for preventing harm being cause to third parties".

+United Kingdom

+The EU Electronic Commerce Directive was incorporated into the law of the United Kingdom by the Electronic Commerce Regulations 2002.
+The UK is no longer directly subject to EU law since leaving the EU in 2020.